bgd-labs/aave-proposals-v3/src/20231120_AaveV3Polygon_GauntletCapRecommendationsForPolygonV3/GauntletCapRecommendationsForPolygonV3.md

 ## Motivation

 Per Gauntlet’s supply and borrow cap methodology, we recommend setting supply and borrow caps for agEUR and jEUR.
-Currently agEUR borrowing is disabled as borrowing and cannot be used as collateral. jEUR is frozen.
+Currently agEUR borrowing is disabled and cannot be used as collateral. jEUR is frozen.
 Despite this, all assets should have supply and borrow caps.

 ## Specification